alexandra-simeonova/drafts/structure.md

 Once you have created your navigation, you can add one of these properties to your navigation nodes to specify the links they should point to:

 ### pathSegement
 Specifies the partial URL of the currently selected node.
 For example, if the **pathSegment** value is `'home'`, the URL when this node is selected will be `[YOUR.WEBSITE]/home`.
 Additionally, you can include dynamic values in the pathSegment.
 That means they will change depending on the value you provide, for example in `[YOUR.WEBSITE]/:userID` will become `[YOUR.WEBSITE]/JohnSmith`.
-Learn more about dynamic paths [here](#dynamic-path)
+Learn more about dynamic paths [here](#dynamic-path).

 >**NOTE:** **pathSegement** must not contain slashes.
 If you want your node to be a sub-element of another node, create it as a child node in your navigation configuration file.
 The **pathSegment** will then be automatically appended to the parent node with a slash.
 ### link
 Specifies an internal link to a different, already existing page on your application.
 It must be written as an absolute path starting from the **root node**.
 For example, if your root node is called `home`: `home/projects/project2` will be correct, but `projects/project2` will return an error.